DaynaLacoursiere/CMPUT404-assignment-css-hell/README.md

 Part 2
 ------
 - Got help creating js-less tabs from https://css-tricks.com/functional-css-tabs-revisited/
-- Ideas from image in inspiration/
+- Ideas from image in `inspiration/`

+Access pages from `partII/` directory
+To see the good page, you can just run a server and it'll serve you `index.html` with good.css I also have it set up so if you add `/html/good.html` or `/html/bad.html`, you will be able to view the respective pages.